 I started to paint in 2006 after my husband passed away and I moved to a place to live which is now My Studio.
 I decided to verify and see if my desire to paint is accompanied by enough skill and creativity to be worth continuing.
 Not having painting experience, just some ceramics experience, made me question my ability to be successful.
 I decided to start with flowers, a theme I knew well and painting realistically.
 The flowers encouraged me to try landscape.
 It was harder but a realistic approach did not satisfy me, I did not want to compete with photo images of today.
-A lot of question I asked myself.
-What I really want to express, how I want to express it, do I want to copy nature or I want to express myself, my way.
+I asked myself a lot of questions.
+What I want to express? how I want to express it?
+Do I want to copy nature or I want to express myself, my way?
 But how you do that?
 How you reach that stage when you unleash your creativity, imagination and it is flowing freely on your canvas?
 Is there a way to learn this process?

 Reading books, browsing art albums, taking notes, drawing, visiting art galleries, going to free demos at Daniel Smith’s Art Supply store made the foundation and support of my start.
 Soon I understood that I am not alone, I belong to an artist community and we all struggle in our own way to express the best of ourselves.
 I found support from local art organization like Mercer Island Visual Art League and later Eastside Fine Arts Association.